0xStarlight/tkinter-ATM/README.md

-This allows the user the register and login to access the ATM where the user can deposit,withdraw and check his balance A database will be created of every user and will be stored in the Mysql
+This allows the user the register and login to access the ATM where the user can deposit,withdraw and check his balance The data of every user and will be stored in the Mysql database

 ## Register/login screen
 ![Register/login screen](login_register_screen.png)